robbfountain/ledmatrix/README.md

 - Cache directory is created with proper permissions on first run
 - Temporary files are used for safe updates
 - JSON serialization handles all data types including timestamps

+## Final Notes
+- Most configuration is done via config/config.json
+- Refresh intervals for sports/weather/stocks are customizable
+- A caching system reduces API strain and helps ensure the display doesn’t hammer external services (and ruin it for everyone)
+- Font files should be placed in assets/fonts/
+- You can test each module individually for debugging

+##What's Next?
+- Adding MQTT/HomeAssistant integration
+- Gambling odds?
+- Building a user-friendly UI for easier configuration

+### If you’ve read this far — thanks!